vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 Amṛtānanda explains the term *vidyāpītha* , saying that the Śrīvidyā is herself the *pīṭha* , since she is the place where Śiva and śakti rest together.

-This seat is made up of the three constitutive parts \(the *kūṭas* or *bījas* \) of the *śrīvidyā* , whose meaning or spiritual import is to be experimentally realized by following the phonic process that extends from the fi rst syllable of each *kūṭa* to the ultimate phonic vibration of the *HRīṂ * that ends each of them: the phonic plane of *unmanā* , the “transmental.”
+This seat is made up of the three constitutive parts \(the *kūṭas* or *bījas* \) of the *śrīvidyā* , whose meaning or spiritual import is to be experimentally realized by following the phonic process that extends from the fi rst syllable of each *kūṭa* to the ultimate phonic vibration of the *HRĪṂ * that ends each of them: the phonic plane of *unmanā* , the “transmental.”
 30

 As for the divine powers \( *divyasiddhi* \), they are defi ned as consisting of the total knowledge and understanding of the supreme reality, not as the possession of supernatural powers, which is the usual meaning of the term *siddhi* —a meaning that is, however, given to it in stanzas 203–204 of the last chapter: Amṛtānanda, as we know, interprets the YH according to the Śaiva nondualist tradition, insisting on its metaphysical and spiritual aspects, not the magical ones.